Coding and Visualizing the Expectation-Maximization Algorithm

 Step 2: Computing Responsibilities in the Expectation (E) Step

 In Step 2 of Figure 1, responsibilities are computed for each coin-flipping session.
 As a brief review, responsibilities represent the probability of a mixture producing the observed data.
-In the current example, two responsibilities would be computed for each coin-flipping session: one responsibility for Coin A and another for Coin B. To compute the responsibilities, Equation \ref{eq:ind-posterior} below is computed for each $n$ data point in $\mathbf{x} = [5, 9, 8, 4, 7]$
+In the current example, two responsibilities would be computed for each coin-flipping session: one responsibility for Coin A and another for Coin B. To compute the responsibilities, Equation below is computed for each data point in

-Note that, the probability of picking either $k$ coin, $\mu_k$, is fixed to .50, and so $\mu_k$ is not an estimated parameter.
+Note that, the probability of picking either coin, , is fixed to .50, and so is not an estimated parameter.
 In the Python code block below, I compute the responsibilities (lines 32–76).

 import numpy as np